 Kamal Elgargni has faced down some of the most muscular men in the world to claim third prize at the international 212 Mr Olympia contest in Las Vegas.

 He returned home last night (September 27) to the applause and cheers of his friends, family and customers at the Better Bodies Gym, in Freehold Street.

 Kamal said: "It's been an unbelievable year for me.
 I have been working for this for a long, long time.
 I don't know there is anyone at this level or my age who has worked as hard as me.

 Kamal qualified for the Olympia after claiming first place at the 212 Arnold Classic show in Ohio in March where he accepted his trophy on stage from Arnold Schwarzenegger himself.

-Since then, he worked out three times a day for the past three months to hone his physique for the 212 Olympian in order to compete with the world's top bodybuilders.
+Since then, he has three times a day for the past three months to hone his physique for the 212 Olympian, where he would compete with the world's top bodybuilders.
 His performed at the contest weighing in at 205lbs, or 93kg.

 The judging included a posing routine, where competitors demonstrate their muscle definition, symmetry and conditioning - or how visible individual muscles appear.

 Kamal said: "Everyone was talking after the show about me.
 No one had conditioning like me.
 My routine had the classic postures they hadn't seen in years.

 "A friend brought me a small slice of a doughnut as a present after I won.
 I told him to his face, 'I love you, man'.

 "It's a great achievement.
 I'm 46-years-old, but I won the Arnold Classic as a first-time competitor and now I've taken bronze at the Olympia on my first try.